seedsop/strengths-assessment/README.md

 4. Choose "main" branch and "/ (root)" folder
 5. Click "Save"
 6. Wait a few minutes for deployment
-7. Your site will be available at `https://yourusername.github.io/bilingual-strengths-assessment`
+7. Your site will be available at `https://yourusername.github.io/strengths-assessment`

 ### **Step 4: Alternative - Deploy to Netlify**
 1. Go to [netlify.com](https://netlify.com) and create a free account
 2. Once logged in, go to the "Sites" tab
-3. Drag your `bilingual-strengths-assessment` folder onto the "Drop to deploy" area
+3. Drag your `strengths-assessment` folder onto the "Drop to deploy" area
 4. Netlify will automatically deploy your site
 5. You'll get a URL like `random-name.netlify.app`
 6. You can customize this URL in Site Settings

 That's it!
-Your bilingual strengths assessment will be live and ready to use in both English and English with Bisaya translations.
+Your comprehensive strengths assessment will be live and ready to use.